pkgdown/header.html

 score_diff = 0.1,

-num_cores = NULL, # NULL uses all available cores
+num_cores = NULL, # NULL uses half of available cores (max 25 cores)

 keep_tmp = FALSE